-These challenges and various government and international development interest to resolve them, gave way to development projects s in northern Kenya to "link pastoralists to market", particularly, in recent context of shifting donor priority away from food aid and direct-cash transfers.
-An example of a project with activity in northern Kenya is a USAID-sponsored development program (worth 20 million USD) launched in 2013, "Resilience and Economic Growth in the Arid Lands-Accelerated Growth"1.
+These challenges and various government and international development interests to resolve them, gave way to development projects in northern Kenya to 'link pastoralists to market', particularly, in recent context of shifting donor priority away from food aid and direct-cash transfers.
+An example of a project with activity in northern Kenya is a USAID-sponsored development program (worth 20 million USD) launched in 2013, "Resilience and Economic Growth in the Arid Lands-Accelerated Growth".

-3 However, the success of these projects to link pastoralists to markets remains limited.
-They tend to 4 fail in both macro and micro dimensions; from the 'macro' due to limited contextualisation of how 5 the livestock supply chain functions in the broader political economy, and from the 'micro' due to lack of understanding of the specific activities of actors and relations between pastoralists and local 6 7 traders who shape the supply chains.
-The emphasis on marketisation must be embedded within the 8 broader social context in which both formal and informal exchange create an interplay of social and 9 material practices that ultimately constitute economic processes within pastoral systems (Gertel and 10 Le Heron, 2011).
+However, the success of these projects to link pastoralists to markets remains limited.
+They tend to fail in both 'macro' and 'micro' dimensions; from the macro due to limited contextualization of how the livestock supply chain functions in the broader political economy, and from the 'micro' due to lack of understanding of the specific activities of actors and relations between pastoralists and local traders who shape the supply chains.
+The emphasis on marketization must be embedded within the broader social context in which both formal and informal exchange create an interplay of social and material practices that ultimately constitute economic processes within pastoral systems (Gertel and Le Heron, 2011).

-11 Livestock traders play a key role mediating between the communal subsistence and market economy 12 in pastoral areas (Konaka 2001, p.63).
-In the past, livestock traders in Kenya were mainly from the 13 Somali ethnic group, operating in both the northern and southern rangelands.
-Only more recently 14 members from the local ethnic groups became traders, such as Maasai traders in Kajiado (Quarles 15 van Ufford and Zaal 2004, p.128).
-Based on a historical review, Quarles van Ufford and Zaal (2004) 16 found that shared ethnicity and social group among these Maasai traders are used as social and 17 cultural capital to build a trust based cattle trade network.
-Similarly, based on empirical research 18 with Burji cattle traders in Moyale, Marsabit County, Mahmoud (2008, 2011) found that trust is 19 leveraged in social relations to enable them cope with diverse trade risks.
-He identified trust-based 20 relationships, individually-based trading partnerships; informal cash transfer systems and 21 membership in livestock trader associations as strategies used by the traders.
-Based on anthropological fieldwork with Samburu traders, Konaka (2001) differentiated 'market traders' who 22 23 are mainly from the Kikuyu ethnic group and 'local traders' from the Samburu.
-Among four strategies 24 for profitability identified among these local traders was a temporal shift between the herding and trading activities to minimize losses during different climatic seasons and varied market conditions (Konaka 2001).
-Most studies of pastoral livestock traders focus on the cattle traders, including the recent study of (Little et al, 2014).
-Focused specifically on sheep traders in Kajiado, Mtimet et al. (2014) evaluated decision-making and found that breed was considered to be the most important attribute for profitability.
-Among their conclusions, they asserted that, "traders' role is vital in the development of the value chain" (Mtimet et al. 2014, p.
+Livestock traders play a key role in linking the communal subsistence and market economy in pastoral areas (Konaka, 2001, p.63).
+In the past, livestock traders in Kenya were mainly from the Somali ethnic group, operating in both the Northern and Southern rangelands.
+Only more recently, members from the local ethnic groups became traders, such as Maasai traders in Kajiado (Van Ufford and Zaal, 2004, p.128).
+Based on a historical review, Van Ufford and Zaal (2004) found that shared ethnicity and social group among the Maasai traders are used as social and cultural capital to build cattle trade networks based on trust.
+Similarly, based on empirical research with Burji cattle traders in Moyale, Marsabit County, Mahmoud (2008, 2011) found that trust is leveraged in social relations to enable them cope with diverse trade risks.
+He identified trust-based relationships, individually-based trading partnerships, informal cash transfer systems and membership in livestock trader associations as strategies used by the traders.
+Based on anthropological fieldwork with Samburu traders, Konaka (2001) differentiated market traders who are mainly from the Kikuyu ethnic group and local traders from the Samburu.
+Among four strategies for profitability identified by the local traders, was a temporal shift between the herding and trading activities to minimize losses during different climatic seasons and varied market conditions (Konaka, 2001).
+Most studies of pastoral livestock traders focus on the cattle traders, including the recent study of (Little et al., 2014).
+With specific attention to sheep traders in Kajiado, Mtimet et al. (2014) evaluated decision-making and found that breed was considered to be the most important attribute for profitability.
+In their conclusions, they asserted that, "traders role is vital in the development of the value chain" (Mtimet et al., 2014, p.
 71).